 Katherine Kott (KK): You contributed a chapter called Family Reaction to Death in Clinical Practice: An Approach Based on Bowen Theory to a recently published book Death and Chronic Illness in the Family: Bowen Systems Family Theory Perspectives.
 What prompted you to write the chapter you contributed?
 How did you get involved in this project?

-Laura Havstad (LH): I had an interest in the role of the family system in resilience and how the family system creates different trajectories for each of its members in how well they adapt or they don’t adapt following life events, especially with death and loss.
+Laura Havstad (LH): I had an interest in the role of the family system in resilience and how the family system creates different trajectories for each of its members in how well they adapt or they don't adapt following life events, especially with death and loss.
 The research findings on resilience of psychologist George Bonanno and his group resonated with Bowen theory in a way that I wanted to understand better.
-So Spring 2015 we (PBT) held a meeting, Adjusting to Death and Loss, with University of Nevada psychologist Dr. Anthony Papa who had been part of Dr. Bonanno’s group at Columbia.
+So Spring 2015 we (PBT) held a meeting, Adjusting to Death and Loss, with University of Nevada psychologist Dr. Anthony Papa who had been part of Dr. Bonanno's group at Columbia.
 Tony had research on the preservation of self and identity after loss—another idea resonant with Bowen theory.
-We will have the video for that meeting on family and adjusting to loss with Dr. Papa and Dan Papero to stream on our site soon.
+The video for that meeting on family and adjusting to loss with Dr. Papa and Dan Papero is available for downloading or streaming for people who are interested in learning more.
 So when Peter Titleman and Sydney Reed were looking for papers from the Bowen network on death and chronic illness in the family for an edited volume, I had an idea about the connection between the family emotional system, resilience and symptom development after loss that I wanted to test out by writing about it.
 And, I had a long term clinical example to do it with.

 KK: So the conference here and the paper that you wrote were really pretty closely integrated?